 In the UK and Ireland, we’re raising awareness through the BAFTA albert Sports Consortium, which we jointly founded with other broadcasters in 2020.
 We’ve offered our production teams carbon literacy training, encouraged them to use public transport and car shares and cut the number of flights they take.

 We’ve been working with BAFTA albert on empowering our teams to make editorial content that supports a vision for a sustainable future, because it’s not just about how we make TV.
 We’ll use our scale and reach as Europe’s leading direct-to-consumer media and entertainment company, to start new conversations and inspire action.
-We’ll spread the word through our Sky Sports channels and programmes, inspiring as many people as we can to join us and #GoZero
+We’ll spread the word through our Sky Sports channels and programmes, inspiring as many people as we can to join us.

 May 2020 – Sky Sports wins the SVG One Planet Award for Sustainability in Sports TV